Enhancing Video Inpainting with Aligned Frame Interval Guidance: Experiments

 \section{Experiments}

 \textbf{Setups}.
-VidSplice is built upon the Wan2.1~\cite{wang2025wan} I2V-14B.
+VidPivot is built upon the Wan~\cite{wang2025wan} I2V-1.3B/14B.
 The training process consists of two stages: In the first stage, we train an ID alignment adapter based on FLUX.Fill~\cite{fluxfill2024} with a LoRA rank of 128 at a resolution of 512$\times$ 512.
 We use the AdamW optimizer with a learning rate of 1e-4, a batch size of 16, and train for 80,000 steps.
 The sampling step is set to 50 to enhance performance across different inpainting tasks.
-In the second stage, we construct the CoSpliced module using the pretrained adapter and proceed to train the transformer and the context controller jointly.
+In the second stage, we construct the FrameProp module using the pretrained adapter and proceed to train the transformer and the context controller jointly.
 This stage is conducted at a resolution of 480P, with a batch size of 1, using AdamW with a learning rate of 1e-5.
-We utilize 4 H100 GPUs to run all experiments.
+We utilize 8 H100 GPUs to run all experiments.

-\textbf{Dataset.} To enable effective ID alignment in the CoSpliced module, we utilize a multi-view dataset.
+\textbf{Dataset.} To enable effective ID alignment in the FrameProp module, we utilize a multi-view dataset.
 Specifically, we use image pairs from MegaDepth\cite{li2018megadepth}, which contains diverse multi-view scenes of landmarks.
 For training, masks are constructed from a combination of randomly generated masks and semantic masks from the COCO dataset with a masking ratio ranging from 40\% to 70\%.
 In total, we curate a dataset of 820K masked image pairs for training the adapter.
-For training the embedding layer and context controller, we select the VPData dataset introduced by VideoPainter~\cite{bian2025videopainter}, which consists of approximately 450K publicly available internet videos covering a wide range of indoor and outdoor scenes.
+For training the embedding layer and context controller, we select the VPData dataset introduced by VideoPainter~\cite{bian2025videopainter}, which consists of 450K publicly available internet videos covering a wide range of indoor and outdoor scenes.
 For evaluation, we conduct experiments on both the widely used DAVIS dataset~\cite{perazzi2016benchmark} and the VPBench benchmark (VPBench-S and VPBench-L) proposed by VideoPainter.

 \textbf{Metrics.} We evaluate the perseverance of the unmasked regions in the generated video using metrics including PSNR, SSIM, LPIPS, and MSE.
-For a clearer comparison of the results, we scale both LPIPS and MSE metrics 100$\times$.
+For a clearer comparison of the results, we scale both LPIPS and MSE metrics 100$\times$ for convenient comparison.
 To assess the semantic alignment between the generated content within the masked regions and the textual prompt, we employ the CLIP similarity~\cite{radford2021learning} score as a quantitative measure.
-We also evaluate FVID metric for overall video quality.
+We also evaluate FVD metric for overall video temporal quality.